-Level I: The PERF had sufficient cash to cover obligations ten days prior to the funding of member benefits from January to June.
+Level I: The PERF had sufficient cash to cover obligations ten days prior to the funding of member benefits from July to December.
 This indicated Level I assets were adequate had a crisis event occurred.
 In a crisis environment, CalPERS would not have access to Level II and Level III assets because it is assumed there was a five business day market lockdown similar to September 11, 2001.
 Overall PERF Liquidity Health

 Coverage Ratio Analysis:

-- CalPERS was able to make payments for benefits, operating expenses and projected investments regardless of market conditions. - PERF's liquidity remained above the threshold in the normal environment and was adequate in stressed and crisis environments.
+- ✓ CalPERS was able to make payments for benefits, operating expenses and projected investments regardless of market conditions. - ✓ PERF's liquidity remained above the threshold in the normal environment and was adequate in stressed and crisis environments.
 PERF Cash Flow Forecasting

-Cash flow forecasting for January through June was in the 90th percentile.
-The increase in April's contributions was due to receipt of the quarterly State Employer contribution.
-The increase in June's contributions was due to receipt of the quarterly State Employer contribution and the annual Unfunded Accrued Liability contributions.
-Actual vs. Estimated Non-Investment and Investment
+Cash flow forecasting for July through December was in the 90th percentile.
+The increase in July's contribution was due to receipt of the quarterly State Employer contribution and the annual Unfunded Accrued Liability contributions.

 Cash flow forecasting for total fund cash activities (both non-investment and investment) can be volatile.
 Actual cash flows will deviate from estimates due to trading, rebalancing, private asset contributions/distributions, and investment expenses.
-Prepared for: Finance and Administration Committee - Period Ending June 30, 2023
+Prepared for: Finance and Administration Committee - Period Ending December 31, 2023

 Legislators' Retirement Fund (LRF)

 The LRF provides retirement benefits to California Legislators elected to office before November 7, 1990, and to constitutional, legislative, and statutory officers elected or appointed prior to January 1, 2013.
 The Fund is closed to new participants.
 The number of LRF members has been declining in the last decade as eligible incumbent Legislators leave office and are replaced by those ineligible to participate in the LRF.
 Actuarially determined contributions will continue to be made by the State of California to supplement the existing assets until all benefit obligations have been fulfilled.
 The Fund maintains a cash equivalent reserve equal to two months of member benefit payments and obligations.

 Liquidity Coverage Ratio Analysis

+Liquidity

-Coverage = cash + assets convertible to cash + incoming cash sources outgoing cash uses + contingent cash uses
+Coverage = cash + assets convertible to cash + incoming cash sources

+outgoing cash uses + contingent cash uses

 Funding Sources and Graph Details